 Power is the essence of life.
 To be without power, is like a dead battery!

 “Wherever something strong stands, something else, equally as strong, stands next”, so cautions African wisdom.
 That is to say, for instance, that wherever and whenever there’s a powerful person in society, there’s a strong and powerful social structure from which such person comes and derives power and therefore, on which the powerful person stands.
 That no one is born powerful, and that no one becomes powerful from nothing or by themselves alone, that is, from their own individual effort and grit.

 That the powerful in society are made [powerful] by society and the social structure that supports and renders them powerful.
 Put simply, society, through an organised social structure, lends them power; which means, they are operating on borrowed power that can be withdrawn by society and the social and supporting structure that lent it to them in the first place.

-They grow so arrogant and blinded by power and its privileges as to think and believe, they have [an] absolute monopoly on power and as such, forget that society and the social structure through which they rose to power – to their powerful positions – and came from, that supported and rendered them [power] powerful, still stands next to them.
+They grow so arrogant and blinded by power and its privileges as to think and believe, they have [an] absolute monopoly on power and as such, forget that society and the social structure they came from and through which they rose to power – to their (current) powerful positions – that supported and rendered them powerful, still stands next to them.
 And that it is more powerful than the individual or a handful of them, even with their mighty weapons.
 That collective social will is invincible and no amount of power of weapons can crush and break and/or bring it down to its knees.